AN ARTIST RETURNS TO THE ANCIENT METHODS OF THE SAN

 ‘I have found that different animals yield different quality brushes’

 Flat stones can be used as mixing surfaces or as heating stones.
-Animal bones, hooves and horns, stone paint pots, plants (i.e. small calabash) are all important utensils when painting at the rock face.
+Animal bones, hooves and horns, stone paint pots, and plants (i.e. small calabash) are all important utensils when painting at the rock face.

 South Africa’s immense rock art gallery

 Broadly speaking, South Africa’s geology is a great horseshoe of mountain ranges surrounding a relatively flat hinterland.
 From the Gifberg mountain ranges in the west to the Makabeng Plateau in the northeast, one can find rock paintings in thousands of caves and rocky overhangs.
 The Drakensberg mountain range is particularly rich in rock art.
 With its abundant rainfall and plentiful supply of flora and fauna, San communities inhabited these mountains for thousands of years, and over time there was significant contact and cultural exchange between San groups and Bantu herder communities that moved into the region.
 This is evident in many aspects, one being language.
 The clicks in various Nguni-speaking languages originate in contact with San communities.

 In 2005 I was fortunate enough to work on a project with an old man named Kerrick Ntusi, who had both Sotho and San genealogy.
 Kerrick was an initiation leader in his younger days and always wanted to complete a “healing of the land ceremony” for his people and his forbears.
 He could remember his grandfather painting in a cave in Lesotho, and I was tasked at the time with recording in the paint under instruction from Kerrick, on a sheltering wall in KwaZulu-Natal, the images that he could remember from his birth cave, as part of this ceremony.
 This was an extraordinary experience for me and one that I will always remember.

 Where to see the art